hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step6-resources.md

 Pipeline Resources are entities that define the locations for inputs ingested and outputs produced by the steps in Tasks.

-For our pipeline we have define the Git repo where the application source code resides.
+For our pipeline we have defined the Git repo where the application source code resides.

 `cat pipeline/git-resource.yaml`{{execute}}